cmukgb/ctfws-host-daemons/protocol/protocol.rst

   * ``ap`` (MAC addr)
   * any additional fields are to be ignored.

-  The device should publish ``alive`` at gain of MQTT connectivity and having registered a last will and testament to set the message ``dead``.
+  The device should use this as its last will and testament (LWT) topic, with ``dead`` as the message, published QoS 2 and retained.
+When a client successfully connects to the broker, it should publish ``alive``.
   Thereafter, it should publish ``beat`` messages every minute.

   All fields other than the first are optional, with ``-`` being reserved for the case of optional fields being elided but later fields being specified.

+  Note that ``dead`` messages will not have a timestamp (or AP MAC address) due to the mechanics of MQTT: the LWT message must be known at client connection time and cannot be updated during the client's operation.
+Historically, ``alive`` messages have not included a timestamp either, perhaps to allow SNTP synchronization during the first beat period.

+ACL
+###

+The file ``broker/acl`` gives a suitable mosquitto-compatible broker ACL for the topic tree given above.